rancher/rancher-docs/docs/reference-guides/backup-restore-configuration/backup-configuration.md

 `rancher-resource-set-basic` does not include any secrets in the backup files to safeguard confidential information.
 You are responsible for recording any secrets and redeploying them safely.

-The full option, however, backs up all essential Secrets to ensure Rancher continues running smoothly after a restore or migration.
-In this case the user is heavily advised to enable encryption with a strong key to prevent sensitive information from being stored in plain-text.
+`rancher-resource-set-full` includes all essential secrets in the backup files to ensure Rancher continues running smoothly after a restore or migration.
+To avoid storing sensitive information in plain text, we strongly advise you to enable encryption with a strong key.

 :::note Important: